-Tyler, the author of twenty novels, is known as a writer of what might be called "domestic fiction"—stories that explore relationships among and within families, involving characters who are, at their worst, mildly eccentric.
-Those are her strengths, the ability to reveal the significance within the mundane, to create characters as real as the person sitting next to you on the bus.
+Tyler, the author of twenty novels, writes stories that explore relationships among and within families, involving characters who are, at their worst, mildly eccentric.
+She has the ability to reveal the significance within life's most mundane moments, and to create characters as real as that person sitting next to you on the bus.

 I've written only one fan letter in my life and it was to Ms. Tyler.
-In it I complained that writing a letter to an author as great as she was an intimidating task, akin to "…trying to sing the praises of Pavarotti."
-A few weeks later I received a hand-written postcard from Ms. Tyler thanking me for my letter and assuring me that I was more than up to the task.
+In it I complained that writing a letter to an author as great as she was an intimidating task, akin to "…trying to literally sing the praises of Pavarotti."
+A few weeks later I received a hand-written postcard from Ms. Tyler thanking me for my letter and reassuring me that I was up to the task.

 Years later, when illness made of me a shut-in, and my wife gave me the motivation to write more seriously, those words became an important source of encouragement.
 I would look up at that postcard pinned to my bookshelf and think, "Maybe I can do this."

 In closing, I must say thank you to the family of the man whose lung now resides within me.
 It was their courage and compassion (along with the support of Camille and the skilled staff of the Cleveland Clinic) that led to the successful organ transplant that saved my life.

 If you're not already a designated organ donor, please consider doing so today.